Kokomo unveils monument for first female Marine Opha May Johnson

 HCMC has done a lot of work in telling unheard stories, such as the five Tuskegee Airmen from Kokomo, says Williams.
 “I just think it’s important to illuminate those stories and to really uplift the legacies of those who have not been uplifted.”

-The official unveiling ceremony will be at the Howard County Veterans Memorial Park 600 S. Goyer Rd. at 1 p.m. on Monday.
+The official unveiling ceremony will be at the Howard County Veterans Memorial Park 600 S. Goyer Road at 1 p.m. on Monday.

 Williams says there’s going to be a lot of fanfare at the celebration, with HCMC President Paul flying in on a Huey helicopter.